mikabytes/twist-twisted/README.md

 })();
 ```

-## Hot to develop locally
+## How to develop locally

 An excellent way of developing locally is to use the script above, point it to a local server (such as `npx serve`).
 Then, make sure to add your local files to the "Sources" tab in Chrome inspector.
 You will have live CSS edit!

 1. Clone repository
 2. Cd into the folder and run `npx serve`
 3. Note the localhost address f. ex. `http://localhost:5000`
-4. Edit the script so it points to the localhost address you noted in step 3
+4. Edit the script so it points to the localhost address you noted in step 3 and add `/index.js` in the end.

 Exampel